Is a Shenzhen Tech Tour Worth ¥2,000? The Honest Math Most Sites Won't Show You

 What Does ¥2,000 Per Person Actually Cover?

-The ¥2,000-class Shenzhen tech tour is the bundled price that covers a Pony.ai robotaxi ride, Meituan drone delivery, DJI Sky City access, Unitree showroom arrangement, and an English-speaking guide for the full 2.5-hour itinerary.
-A group of 2 typically pays roughly ¥720 per person, while a group of 6 drops to ¥375 per person across the same bundled experiences.
-According to La Roja Travel booking records from 2024 and 2025, our data shows that the per-person rate scales down sharply with group size because the guide cost is fixed across the booking.
+The Inside Shenzhen Technology private tour is a bundled price that covers a Pony.ai robotaxi ride, Meituan drone delivery, DJI Sky City access, Unitree showroom arrangement, and an English-speaking guide for the full 2.5-hour itinerary.
+An online booking of 2 costs ¥648 per person, while an online booking of 6 is ¥337.50 per person across the same bundled experiences; larger private parties receive a custom arrangement by email or WhatsApp.
+According to La Roja Travel booking records from 2024 and 2025, our data shows that the per-person rate scales down sharply with private party size because the guide cost is fixed across the booking.
 First, the bundle includes hard-to-DIY items such as PonyPilot+ registration assistance and Meituan drone ordering that cannot be purchased standalone.
 Second, the included transfers cover all metro and taxi handoffs between Talent Park, Shenzhen Bay, OCT Harbour, and DJI Sky City.
 Additionally, the bundled retail value before guide fees alone reaches ¥80 to ¥130 per person, which makes the guide-time premium effectively the only marginal cost.

-For a group of 2 (the most common booking), here is what the tour price includes:
+For a private party of 2 (the most common booking), here is what the tour price includes:

-The per-person cost drops significantly with group size.
-At 6 people, the tour costs ¥375/person — less than dinner at a mid-range restaurant in Shenzhen.
+The per-person cost drops significantly with private party size.
+At 6 people, the online rate is ¥337.50/person — less than dinner at a mid-range restaurant in Shenzhen.
+For more than 6 guests, contact us for a custom private arrangement.

 Can You Do the Same Thing for Less?